AHFERREIRA/adordd/README.md

  This Set is used by the SQL engine to build select with order by.

- Thus the fields must be separated by comma and in can include SQL functions or ASC DESC
+ Thus the fields must be separated by comma and it can include SQL functions or ASC DESC

  EX: